 UNDP is the lead UN agency on early recovery and has inherited responsibilities from the Inter-Agency Standing Committee (IASC), the body responsible for inter-agency cooperation in the humanitarian system.
-UNDP hosts the Cluster Working Group on Early Recovery (CWGER) whose roles include promoting and clarifying early recovery as a concept, and ensuring it is being adopted in humanitarian response in affected countries.
-The CWGER’s technical advice on early recovery in the humanitarian environment is an essential element of linking humanitarian and development work.
+UNDP hosts the Global Cluster for Early Recovery (GCER), whose roles include promoting and clarifying early recovery as a concept, and ensuring it is being adopted in humanitarian response in affected countries.
+The CGER’s technical advice on early recovery in the humanitarian environment is an essential element of linking humanitarian and development work.

 Integrating the early recovery approach across all humanitarian actors helps people move from humanitarian relief towards self-sustaining development; makes sure that the humanitarian response emphasizes the importance of building community capacity and skills to strengthen individual’s and communities’ resilience to future disasters; reduce dependence on relief, and where possible, helps take steps towards solving some of the issues that contributed to the disaster in the first place.